 What Can I Substitute?

 In terms of flavour, nothing.
 The taste is quite distinctive.
 Spinach is relatively similar to the leaves in cooking terms, but completely different in flavour.

 Yes, absolutely!
 The entire above-ground portion of the plant is edible.
 In general you're only likely to encounter the the small, unopened flowers on the younger stalks sold in grocery stores, and these can be cooked right along with everything else.

 No. All chrysanthemum flowers are edible (though these vary in flavour), but the greens of other decorative chrysanthemum varieties are generally considered inedible (or at least not worth eating).

 Yes, though this is definitely a less common choice.
 The flavour is likely to be considered a bit too intense for most raw applications, though very small/young leaves are peppery and mild.

 Asian grocery stores, especially Korean, Japanese, and Chinese stores.

 Look for bright, fresh looking leaves without obvious tears or signs of wilting.
 Avoid leaves with yellow edges as they’re likely to be bitter.
 Choose smaller leaves/stems if possible, as they’ll be more tender.

-Difficulty: Low – Simply wash the leaves and stems gently in cold water.
+Difficulty: Easy – Simply wash the leaves and stems gently in cold water.
 Particularly large, tough stems can be discarded.
 Leaves can be left whole or chopped, depending on the requirements of a particular dish.